AdrienChassignet/YOLO_building_dataset_tool/README.md

   --weight WEIGHT       Path of the yolo weights file
   --meta META           Path of the yolo meta file
 ```
 The --yolo argument allows you to enable or not the pre-labeling with an existing model.
+**WARNING:** By default the tool looks for the darknet directory at '../darknet' please specify your own path to darknet if you want this feature.

 ![GUI of the selection/labeling tool](yolo_annotation_tool.png?raw=true "YOLO annotation tool")